csgrimes1/wave-collapse/readme.md

 The API is built into composable, pluggable components.
 There are four types of components used in this library:

-1. *Transformers* are functions that handle the math of transforming iterables.
+1. *Transformers* are functions that handle the math of transforming iterable elements.
 By *math*, I mean that every call to _map_, _filter_, _flatten_, _skip_, etc. takes one element from the underlying iterable and transforms it to 0..n resulting elements.
 A *map* operation is 1:1.
 A _filter_ operation is either 1:0 or 1:1.
 A _flatten_ operation is 1:n.
 To further illustrate the mathiness of transformers, they operate through function composition and never cause an iteration to start.
 They're _lazy_: they wait for terminating functions called *reducers* to pull from the iterator.
-2. *Reducers* are terminating functions that start consuming from an interation, then collect and summarize the results.
+2. *Reducers* are terminating functions that start consuming from an iteration, then collect and summarize the results.
 Familiar reducers include *sum* and *average*, but often the developer will provide their own reducer callback.
 3. *Iterables and Iterators* are familiar from ECMAScript 6.
 This API makes